 Even better, because dbFront builds it's UI dynamically, there is every opportunity to continue building on the initial database structure in an iterative fashion.

 Because the licensing, capital costs and development time with dbFront are so low, systems that would have been considered impractical are now possible.

 In addition, even if it is determined that dbFront is not a good final tool, then little is lost because all of the analysis and design can be carried forward into the final solution.
 In this case dbFront would have served the purpose of a uniquely functional prototyping tool.

 dbFront is intentionally designed to make many common changes trivial.
-Creating, changing or removing fields.
-Adding new relationships, moving fields around. dbFront takes all of these changes and more in stride and does its best to reuse any preferences you might have previously saved.
+Creating, changing, or removing fields.
+Adding new relationships and moving fields around. dbFront takes all of these changes and more, in stride.
+It also does its best to reuse any preferences you might have previously saved.

 Sometimes you just have no idea what the final solution will look like.
 You just know that you have data you want to collect or maintain.